Biographies of Presenters (Listed Alphabetically)

 Sibil Mae attended her first FF in 2016.
 Like a phoenix, she has risen from the ashes of alcoholism and personal tragedy to transition and live authentically.
 Sibil, along with her son Nick, have done parent/child transition workshops and more recently college talks before a class of future Occupational Therapists.
 You will find her to be an outgoing social butterfly who will welcome you with open arms and an open heart.
 As a recovering alcoholic, she is in service to help people with their addictions and to help others recognize their own potential in living an authentic life.

-She is director for musicals at local community theaters, is active in professional organizations, and soloist and chorus member for decades.
-Recently retired.
+She is director for musicals at local community theaters, is active in professional organizations, and a soloist and chorus member for decades.
+Recently, retired.

-Sibil is a member of the ITEO Board of Directors.
+Sibil serves as Treasurer on the ITEO Board of Directors.

 Karen Jandreau

 Karen first came to the Fair as a scholarship attendee in 2012.
-That was a very educational and informative trip for her.
-It gave her the chance to see full time Karen, an opportunity she has taken advantage of!
-This year will be her 10th Fair.
-She has helped in many positions at the Fair, from helping register people, to the morning newcomer’s coffee klatch, to taking tickets at the Follies.
-She also is a prior member of the Planning Committee.
+That was an educational and informative trip for her.
+It gave her the chance to see full-time Karen, an opportunity she has taken advantage of!
+This year will be her 11th TransWeek.
+She has helped in many positions at the Fair, from helping register people to the newcomer’s morning meet and greet to taking tickets at the Follies.
+She also has served on the Planning Committee.
 She has been awarded the Most Helpful Award, the Congeniality Award, and the Fantasia Fair Award.
 She is deeply honored to have been recognized with these awards!
-On a more personal note, Karen is a great aunt to four adorable children out in WMASS and has three grandchildren in San Diego.
+On a more personal note, Karen is a great aunt to four adorable children out in WMASS.
 She has mentored teenagers within an International Drug Demand Reduction program, for 25 years.
-She is self employed as a medical specimens courier, contracted with the VA.
+She is self-employed as a medical specimens courier, contracted with the VA.
 Karen is an honorably discharged veteran of the United States Marine Corps.

 Lauren Kong